 Every two years the Inventory Department will audit the departmental inventory by performing a physical inventory inspection.
 These inventory listings are subject to review by State and Federal auditors so it is very important they are accurate.

 Non-monetary donations and gifts (equipment, land, textiles, manuscripts, etc.) with a combined value of $5,000 or more that are received from outside sources need to be reported by completing the Donation/Gift Form.
 The value of each donation will be recorded to your department's 27 donation/gift WBS.* The donor must provide a value of the gift when it is donated.
 If the donor refuses to provide a value, the department/college is responsible for obtaining an appraisal so a value can be established.
 Donations cannot be valued by University staff/faculty.
 The recorded gift revenue and corresponding expense will net to zero and have no effect on the balance in the provided cost object.
 If the value of the donation or gift meets the criteria in the capitalization policy, it will be tagged and capitalized.
-Departments receiving non-monetary donations directly (not through the Foundation) should provide the Assistant Vice Chancellor for Financial Services the donor contact information, description of item(s) donated, and value.
-The Assistant Vice Chancellor for Financial Services will send a letter to the donor acknowledging receipt of the item(s) and thanking them for their generosity.
+Departments receiving non-monetary donations directly (not through the Foundation) should provide the Associate Vice Chancellor and Controller the donor contact information, description of item(s) donated, and value.
+The Associate Vice Chancellor and Controller will send a letter to the donor acknowledging receipt of the item(s) and thanking them for their generosity.

 If you plan to dispose of the donated property within three (3) years of the date of the donation, please be aware of the IRS requirement related to Form 8282 .
 Such disposal may have a negative impact on the charitable income tax deduction claimed by the Donor.
 If you have any questions, please contact Dawn Werner, 472-4316, or Lacey Rohe, 472-1934.